TabularEditor/TabularEditorDocs/te3/tutorials/data-security/data-security-testing.md

 __DAX Queries__, __Pivot Grid__, or __Preview Data__ enable testing of Data Security in Tabular Editor.
 It is recommended to *always* test Data Security with any changes to configuration, to mitigate risk of incorrect RLS/OLS implementation and the consequences thereof.

 > [!IMPORTANT]
-> Testing Data Security with Impersonation using Tabular Editor 3 is limited to dataset hosted in the Power BI Datasets service.
-TE3 Desktop Licenses cannot benefit from this feature.
-This is because roles are assigned in the Power BI Service.
+> Testing Data Security with Impersonation using Tabular Editor 3 is limited to datasets hosted in an Analysis Services instance or the Power BI Service.
+> <br>Tabular Editor 3 Desktop Licenses cannot benefit from this feature.

 ---